C. W. Anderson: Independent circuit (2007–2020)

 C. W. Anderson then worked in independent promotions including Vanguard Championship Wrestling where he defeated TNA wrestler Sonjay Dutt.
 CW re-debuted recently working for NWA Charlotte.
 Anderson showed up dropping 40 lbs attributing it to his new workout P90x.
 On April 25, 2009, he worked for GSW German Stampede Wrestling at International Impact losing to "Bad Bones" John Kay.
 On June 27, 2009, he appeared at an ECW type reunion show called "Legends of the Arena" and wrestled against 2 Cold Scorpio.
 On August 4, 2010, it was confirmed that Wright would be taking part in TNA's ECW reunion show, Hardcore Justice, on August 8.
 At the event he was defeated by 2 Cold Scorpio.
 CW Anderson was announced for the 2nd ever match of the new Extreme Reunion organization; which is conceived as a continuation of the original Extreme Championship Wrestling.
 His opponent was announced as ECW Alumnus, Al Snow.
 On June 29, Extreme Rising's 2nd show in Queens, NY, CW lost a match against "Pitbull" Gary Wolfe.
 The following night, in Philadelphia, he lost a match to Balls Mahoney and had a confrontation with The Sandman.
 In 2013, Anderson performed in OMEGA.
 On January 15, James Storm, Jeff Hardy, Matt Hardy & Shane Helms defeat CW Anderson, Gunner, Lodi & Steve Corino.
 On May 25, 2013, Matt Hardy & Shane Helms defeat CW Anderson & Steve Corino.
 On October 12, 2013, Anderson was defeated by Hardy in the first round for the OMEGA Championship.
 On October 5, 2013, at Vanguard Championship Wrestling, Anderson defeated Tommy Dreamer in an I Quit match.
 On November 30, 2013, at WrestleCade, Anderson was defeated by Dreamer in an I Quit match.
 Now he is the AWE heavyweight Champion after winning the title at Waynesboro Virginia High school.

 Anderson appeared on the December 17th episode of NWA Power and wrestled in a tournament qualifying match for the NWA TV Title.
 He wrestled against Sal Rinauro and Zicky Dice in a Triple Threat, in which Zicky Dice won.
 On the March 3rd edition of Power, Anderson won a "last chance match" alongside Caleb Konley, defeating the Dawsons and earning a contract with the National Wrestling Alliance.

 Retirement (2020–2021)

 On June 19, 2020, Anderson announced his retirement from wrestling.
 In a video posted on his Facebook page crying, Anderson stated that he was ready for the next chapter of his life to begin, and felt like he had lost sight of what's important in his life.
 He also stated that he had no plans to appear on any podcasts or interviews, feeling that it was time to fully move on from wrestling.

-Late career (2021–present)
+Late career (2021)

 In 2021, Anderson came out of retirement and is now working in a tag team with Preston Quinn as the Extreme Horsemen.

+In late April 2024, CW and Brock Anderson won the AML Tag Team Championship at AML Wanted Man in Statesville, North Carolina.